pupperemeritus/gsoc_blog/projectproposal/index.md

 ## Summary

 Analyzing unevenly sampled data cannot be done with methods of the fourier domain.
 We use the lomb scargle domain to account for the unevenness of the data.
-I will be mainly implementing 3 classes, Lomb Scargle cross spectrum, power spectrum and dynamical power spectrum and in that order.
+I will be mainly implementing 3 classes, Lomb Scargle cross spectrum core implementation, wrapper, power spectrum wrapper and in that order.
 I will be translating the implementation provided by Dr JD Scargle in MATLAB or FORTRAN into python.
 If the PSD arises as a special case of the CSD, then I would be reusing my CSD implementation otherwise I would be using the scipy.signal.LombScargle implementation to reduce development time.
 The Lomb Scargle cross spectrum implementation can be optimized by using JAX.
 Reason for choosing the scipy implementation is that it allows us to get an unnormalized PSD to which we can apply stingray's methods of normalization and astropy's implementation does not have that option, and their normalizations are different from the ones used in stingray.
 There would also be a need of helper functions to create objects of these classes automatically from various input types similar to the existing PSDs.
 The crosspectrum class must be compatible with statistic functions already existing in stingray such as the time lag,phase lag and coherence (which exist only for crossspectra).

 ## Contributor Information